jcu-eresearch/matrix-helpers/docs/site-setup.md

 Sites **must** be created as a child of the `Australia` > `JCU Web Framework Sites` parent asset for the purposes of Content Container Template (CCT) segregation and metadata schema application.
-This process may be adjusted in future if the rest of JCU's sites adopts our CCTs.
+This process may be adjusted in future if the rest of JCU and its sites adopt our CCTs.

 You'll need permission to login to the Matrix Admin interface as a `Backend Editor` with suitable permission to create a Site asset.
 The following steps